 Recording for me is a very personal process.
 Logic provides a path to making music that is efficient and fun.
 You can get as deep as you like technically, but the raw creation is rock solid.

-Truley feels like working in the sutdio again when playing with this software.
+Truley feels like working in the sutdio again when delving into this software.
 It’s in its early stages so the limitations are plenty.
-But, the powerhouse capabilities afforded by UA hardware and modeling makes this a very high quality path to digital recording.
+But, the powerhouse capabilities afforded by UA hardware and modeling makes this an extremely high quality audio path to digital recording.
+There’s a common question of, “Can one DAW sound better than another”?
+And I believe they can.
+LUNA sounds better.
+Often I’ll record my basic tracks in Logic and take those tracks and import them into LUNA for summing which I believe is better out of the box.
+Optional summing plug-ins from Neve and API really add clarity and headroom to you mix.

 Not my “go-to” music production software.
 I hesitate to call it a DAW because I was using this software when it was just virtual instruments and no ability to accept and record audio.
 They’ve come a long way and have advanced functionality that now allows for multi-track recording and more advacnced workstations features.